programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 {% include figure.html filename="refine-clipboard1.png" caption="Start project with clipboard" %}

-After clicking next, Refine should automatically identify the content as a line-based text file and the default parsing options should be correct.
+After clicking *Next*, Refine should automatically identify the content as a line-based text file and the default parsing options should be correct.
-Add the *Project name* "Sonnets" at the top right and click *Create project*.
+Add the project name "Sonnets" at the top right and click *Create project*.
 This will result in a project with one column and one row.

 ## Fetch HTML